finleyfamily/oi/README.md

 curl -sSL https://raw.githubusercontent.com/finleyfamily/oi/refs/heads/master/install.py | python3 - --uninstall
 ```

+### Adding OI to your PATH

+The install script creates an `oi` symlink in a well-known, platform-specific directory:

+- `$HOME/.local/bin` on Linux/Unix/macOS

+If this directory is not present in your `PATH`, it should be added.

+Alternatively, the full path to the OI script can always be used:

+- `~/.local/lib/oi/oi` on Linux/Unix/macOS

+### Updating

+To update OI, simply follow the steps in [Installation](#installation) section again.

 ## Usage

 Configuring a zsh script to use the OI library is fairly easy.
 Simply replace the shebang of your script with from `zsh` to `oi`.